jenkins-x/jx-community/sig-docs/meetings.md

 #### Agenda and Notes
  - Go over action items from last week:
      - PR on Jenkins X course has been merged.
-     - Update: the Testing and Release SIG has been postponed as we would like to focus on GitOps SIG that has will be launched asap.
+     - Update: the Testing and Release SIG has been postponed as we would like to focus on GitOps SIG that will be launched asap.
-     - Similarly, issue to discuss Alpha, Beta, GA, meaning slight delay as we focus on initial release of Jenkins X 3.
+     - Similarly, issue on Alpha, Beta, GA postponed as we focus on initial release of Jenkins X 3.
      - JS: Once there is a better understanding of what clients need for each of these quality gates, then we should outline what these terms mean for the Jenkins X project.
 Conversations to determine what is needed for quality gates are ongoing atm.
 - JS: FAQ are all over the website now we’ve refactored the docs; so here is a spike at consolidating all the FAQ’s together in a single place https://github.com/jenkins-x/jx-docs/pull/2981 what do folks think? http://jx-docs.jx-jenkins-x-jx-docs-pr-2981.jenkins-x.live/docs/resources/faq/
     - KM: Excellent!
 Even with the new Discourse. https://jenkinsx.discourse.group/
-    - The FAQs still need to be edited and checked if not outdated.
+    - JS: The FAQs still need to be edited and checked if not outdated.
     - Once updated we can use them to populate JX discourse.

 - JS: We should enhance the JX Roadmap with links to Enhancement Proposals